 Students are allowed to have up to 8 credits overlapped with their current or previously completed majors or minors.
 If students have more than 8 credits overlapped, they are required to take additional coordinator-approved courses to cover the difference.

 Computer Forensics Cert Core Courses

-• CFS 262 Computer and Operating Systems Fundamentals I

-- CFS 264 Computer and Operating Systems Fundamentals II

-- CFS 280 Introduction to Computer Forensics

-- ICS 140 Programming Fundamentals
+CFS 262 Computer and Operating Systems Fundamentals I CFS 264 Computer and Operating Systems Fundamentals II CFS 280 Introduction to Computer Forensics ICS 140 Computational Thinking with Programming

 Computer Forensics Cert Elective Courses 1